gnodet/maven-wrapper/src/site/markdown/JDK_MANAGEMENT.md

 # JDK Management in Maven Wrapper

-This document describes the enhanced JDK management capabilities added to Maven Wrapper for the `only-script` distribution type, allowing projects to automatically download and manage JDK installations.
+This document describes the enhanced JDK management capabilities added to Maven Wrapper for the `only-script` distribution type, allowing projects to automatically download and manage JDK installations using the [Foojay Disco API](https://api.foojay.io/disco/v3.0).

+**Important**: JDK management is **only available for the `only-script` distribution type**.
+This design choice avoids the chicken-and-egg problem where Java is needed to download Java.

 ## Overview

 The Maven Wrapper `only-script` distribution now supports:

-- 🚀 **Automatic JDK download and installation**
+- 🚀 **Automatic JDK download and installation** via Foojay Disco API
 - 📦 **JDK version management via maven-wrapper.properties**
 - 🔧 **Toolchain JDK support for multi-JDK builds**
 - 🔒 **SHA-256 checksum verification for security**